peteroupc/peteroupc.github.io/bernoulli.md

 <a id=arctan___lambda_____pi></a>
 #### arctan(_&lambda;_) /_&pi;_

-- Do the following process repeatedly, until this algorithm returns a value:
 1. Run the **algorithm for 1/_&pi;_**.
 If the run returns 0, return 0.
+2. Do the following process repeatedly, until this algorithm returns a value:
-    2. Generate an unbiased random bit.
+    1. Generate an unbiased random bit.
 If that bit is 1 (which happens with probability 1/2), flip the input coin and return the result.
-    3. Generate _u_, a uniform random variate between 0 and 1, if it wasn't generated yet.
+    2. Generate _u_, a uniform random variate between 0 and 1, if it wasn't generated yet.
-    4. [**Sample from the number _u_**](#Implementation_Notes) twice, and flip the input coin twice.
+    3. [**Sample from the number _u_**](#Implementation_Notes) twice, and flip the input coin twice.
 If all of these calls and flips return 1, return 0.

 <a id=arctan___lambda></a>
 #### arctan(_&lambda;_)